 “We should no longer squander an opportunity to offer treatment to a person living with HIV who is not yet seriously ill, because our experience shows that a third of these people will never come back to get treatment.
 We see in our projects that people whose immune systems are still strong are nevertheless very willing to start treatment,” said Dr. Helen Bygrave, HIV Medical Advisor, MSF Southern Africa Medical Unit.
 “While we focus on the effort to get all people with HIV on treatment, we must also muster all resources to make sure the sickest and the most vulnerable in low-coverage countries, including children, are urgently enrolled into care.”

 Further MSF data being released at the conference shows that there is strong acceptability among people with high CD4 cell counts to start life-long treatment.
-In Swaziland, where MSF and the government of Swaziland started a ‘test and treat’ pilot, MSF found the acceptability and initiation rate of people newly diagnosed with higher CD4 counts was as high as those with low CD4 counts (≥87%).
+In Eswatini, where MSF and the government of Eswatini started a ‘test and treat’ pilot, MSF found the acceptability and initiation rate of people newly diagnosed with higher CD4 counts was as high as those with low CD4 counts (≥87%).

 An MSF population survey from Chiradzulu, Malawi showed that 91% of people on ART had an ‘undetectable’ viral load, but for people who tested positive for HIV and were not on ART—including those not considered eligible for treatment—48% had what is considered a high viral load (>100,000 copies/mL), which means HIV is more likely to transmit.
 Offering treatment would not only benefit their own health, but also help prevent further transmission.